apinanyogaratnam/atom-linker/README.md

 - search types: https://chat.openai.com/c/f0ec05f9-0d97-4774-8699-3a3548a4c398

 TODO:
+- return the row id as well when returning a list of records
+- need to lowercase all strings before inverted indexing + removing punctuation and diacritics
 - text search using elasticsearch or sphinx data structures
 - consider using generators
 - for indexes, add it sorted? might need to define a separate index attribute for sorted indexing